 While it’s ordinary to spend more on utilities when you’re trying to cool your home in the summer, your bill shouldn’t be significantly higher than it was in the same month last year.

 “Rising utility bills can be a sign that you need to replace your HVAC system,” said Jim Hughes, senior manager of education and training at Service Experts.
-“The efficiency of the system reduces over time from normal wear and tear.
+“The efficiency of the system diminishes over time from normal wear and tear.
 It’s the buildup of dirt and corrosion on the inside that creates the greatest loss of efficiency.”

 You can forsee the efficiency of your system to drop 5-10% as it ages, added Hughes.
 However, if you see a spike in your energy bills, it’s worth asking a technician to examine your HVAC system to see if something’s wrong.
 If it requires extensive repairs, you might be better off investing in a complete replacement to maximize the efficiency of your home.